 Piatra Craiului National Park

-The area surrounding Bran is a mountain biking heaven, filled with tracks of all difficulties that stretch across magnificent landscapes and that pass through rustic mountain villages.
-So, whether you're looking for an adrenaline-filled ride through the mountain tracks, or you just want to ride through the plains and meet some of the locals, Bran is a great choice.
+Bran's surrounding area is a mountain biking heaven.
+It is filled with tracks of diverse difficulties that stretches across magnificent landscapes.
+These biking tracks pass through numerous rustic mountain villages as well.
+So, whether you're looking for an adrenaline-filled ride through the mountain tracks, or you want to ride through the plains and meet some of the locals, Bran is a great choice.

 Reaching Bran is quite easy, with buses being available from Brașov's main bus terminal every 30 minutes, and it also easily reachable by car.
-As for accommodation, our top choice is the Brătescu Mansion, an authentic Romanian mansion located less than 1 kilometer away from Dracula's Castle.
-The Brătescu Mansion also offers a large range of delicious cuisine, from bio meals to traditional Romanian dishes, which are best paired with one of their special wines.
-In Bran you will also find several supermarkets and ATMs, so you don't worry about a thing.
+As for accommodation, our top choice is the Brătescu Mansion, an authentic Romanian mansion located less than one kilometer away from Dracula's Castle.
+The Brătescu Mansion also offers an extensive range of delicious cuisine, from bio meals to traditional Romanian dishes, which are best paired with one of their exceptional wines.
+In Bran you will also find several supermarkets and ATMs, so you don't worry about it.

 If you want to find out more specific info about Bran Castle, such as visiting hours & admission fees, head over to their official website.